fleming79/async-kernel/CONTRIBUTING.md

 ## Releasing Async kernel

-To start a new release, manually run the workflow [new_release.yml](https://github.com/fleming79/async-kernel/actions/workflows/new_release.yml).
+To make a new release go to the [new_release.yml](https://github.com/fleming79/async-kernel/actions/workflows/new_release.yml) action and click 'Run workflow'.

+### new_release.yml

-The action does the following:
+The workflow does the following:

-1. Creates and merges a PR with the updated changelog generated with [git-cliff](https://git-cliff.org/)
+1. Creates and merges a PR with the updated changelog generated with [git-cliff](https://git-cliff.org/).
-1. Starts a new release which adds a tag to the head of the main branch.
+1. Starts a new Github release which adds a tag 'v<release version>' to the head of the main branch.

-1. The publish-to-pypi workflow runs, waiting for
+### publish-to-pypi.yml

+The publish-to-pypi[^test-pypi] workflow will start automatically on completion of the "new_release.yml".
+It performs the following steps.

+1. Builds the distribution.
+1. Waits for manual approval to release.
+1. Uploads the release files to [PyPi](https://pypi.org/project/async-kernel/).
+1. Uploads the release files to the [Github release](https://github.com/fleming79/async-kernel/releases).

 Once the new PR is available merge the PR into the main branch.
 Normally this will also trigger publication of the new release.